catalinii/minisatip/README.txt

 	minisatip -m 001122334455

-	- As long as you want to use the channels on the same frequency, you can use -a or -t parameter to report multiple tunners to the client so you can watch/record multiple channels from the same frequency (using tvheadend for example)
+	- As long as you want to use the channels on the same frequency, you can use -a or -t parameter to report multiple tuners to the client so you can watch/record multiple channels from the same frequency (using tvheadend for example)

 Examples:
 	- In order to listen to a radio on Hotbird 13E, after minisatip is started open the following URL in your favourite media player: